xkeshav/dotfiles/Style Guide.md

     └── src
 ```

+## folder structure

 **node_modules**

 - all node.js package reside here.
 - **do no change** anything inside this folder, it is not going to uploaded on production server

   **src**

 - this is the top-level directory
 - following is the folder structure

 ```
 ├── app
 ├── assets
 ├── favicon.ico
 ├── index.html